Holyoke, Massachusetts: Baseball

 The Valley Blue Sox, a member of the New England Collegiate Baseball League, play their home games at Mackenzie Stadium.
 Previously the Concord Quarry Dogs from 2001 until 2006, the collegiate summer baseball franchise moved to Holyoke in 2007, winning their first NECBL Championship in 2017.

 Holyoke has been home to a handful of minor league and collegiate baseball teams, among the first was the Holyoke Paperweights of the Connecticut League from 1903 to 1911.
 The Holyoke Millers, a Double-A team, moved to the city following a single season in Pittsfield as the Berkshire Brewers.
-Early planning proved difficult for the team as they often had to coordinate with the athletic departments of Holyoke High School and Holyoke Catholic High School for use of the field at that time.
+Early planning proved difficult for the team, as it often had to coordinate with the athletic departments of Holyoke High School and Holyoke Catholic High School for use of the field at the time.
 The Millers would leave for New Hampshire after their 1982 season, when the franchise changed its affiliation from the Milwaukee Brewers to the California Angels; that franchise is now the Harrisburg Senators.

 While unsuccessful attempts were made to attract a new team in the years that followed, Holyoke would not host another until 2004.
 Following their departure from Middletown, Connecticut, the Holyoke Giants, an NECBL team, made Mackenzie Stadium their home until 2007, subsequently becoming the North Shore Navigators of Lynn.